 L=limnan+1an.L = \lim_{n \to \infty} \left| \frac{a_{n+1}}{a_n} \right|.

-The conclusions are the same as for the ratio test:
+with the same three conclusions as the ratio test.

 (1)nbnor(1)n+1bn,\sum (-1)^n b_n \quad \text{or} \quad \sum (-1)^{n+1} b_n,

-Use the integral test when the series comes from a positive, continuous, decreasing function f(x)f(x) with f(n)=anf(n) = a_n for large nn.
+The integral test applies when the series comes from a positive, continuous, decreasing f(x)f(x) with f(n)=anf(n) = a_n for large nn; then

 Worked example: ratio test on n2n\sum \frac{n}{2^n}